 A rigorous analysis of a simplified fitting procedure was derived in Ref.~\cite{HarHinFer19}.
 Therein (again using trivial bounds on the variance) the authors show that a ratio estimator for the infidelity $r = 1 - p$ that employs the estimates of $p(m)$ for two different sequence length has multiplicative error using an efficient number of samples again in the regime of high fidelity.

 All of these performance guarantees indicate that in principle \ac{RB} protocols can be efficiently scalable in the number of qubits.
-To ensure also an efficient classical pre-processing of the proto-typical \ac{RB} protocol it is important to have an efficiently tractable group structure so that the inverse of the gate sequence can be computed.
+To ensure also an efficient classical pre-processing of the prototypical \ac{RB} protocol it is important to have an efficiently tractable group structure so that the inverse of the gate sequence can be computed.

-For the important example of the Clifford group, the Gottesman-Knill theorem, see e.g.~\cite{NieChu10}, allows to compute the inverse of a sequence $g_m \cdots g_2 g_1$ in polynomial time (w.r.t.\ the number of qubits).
+For the important example of the Clifford group, the Gottesman-Knill theorem, see e.g.\ Ref.~\cite{NieChu10}, allows the efficient computation the inverse of a sequence $g_m \cdots g_2 g_1$ in polynomial time (w.r.t.\ the number of qubits).
 Furthermore, since the Clifford group is a unitary $3$-design \cite{Web15,Zhu15}, it meets the requirement of Theorem~\ref{thm:channel-twirling}.
 For this reason the presented analysis applies to the Clifford group under the assumption of gate-independent noise.

 It is natural to ask of additional examples of groups that constitute a unitary $2$-design and are covered by the presented analysis without modifications.
-But it was established that these two requirements are already surprisingly restrictive.
+But it has been established that these two requirements are already surprisingly restrictive.
 A complete classification of so-called $2$-groups ($2$-design groups) is summarized in Ref.~\cite{BannaiEtAl:2020:tgroups}.
 In fact, if one requires a family of $2$-groups that can be constructed for an arbitrary number of qubits, one is left with subgroups of the Clifford group or $\SU(d)$ itself as the only examples \cite{BannaiEtAl:2020:tgroups, SawickiKarnas:2017, HaferkampEtAl:2020}.

-We provide more details how the analysis of the proto-typical \ac{RB} protocol can be generalised in the further-reading paragraph at the end of the section.
+We provide more details how the analysis of the prototypical \ac{RB} protocol can be generalized in the further-reading paragraph at the end of the section.
 Now, we want to discuss another variant of \ac{RB} that is particularly important as tool for certifying quantum gates.